microsoft/FluidFramework/docs/README.md

 ### Documentation Versioning

+For an overview of Docusaurus's versioning functionality, see [here](https://docusaurus.io/docs/versioning).

 We currently offer versioned documentation for each of our supported major versions.
 This documentation is intended to be kept up-to-date with the most recent release of each major version series.